mavfi-foundation/source-generators/docs/docs/type-locators/included-type-locator.md

 # MFFIncludedTypeLocator

-Coming Soon!
+Used when the type is included in the [MFFGeneratorInfoModel.SrcLocatorType](../../api/MavFiFoundation.SourceGenerators.Models.MFFGeneratorInfoModel.yml#MavFiFoundation_SourceGenerators_Models_MFFGeneratorInfoModel_SrcLocatorType) property by the generator trigger.

-- [MFFIncludedTypeLocator](../../api/MavFiFoundation.SourceGenerators.TypeLocators.MFFIncludedTypeLocator.yml)- Use the type that was used by the generator trigger.
+For additional information, see the [API](../../api/MavFiFoundation.SourceGenerators.TypeLocators.MFFIncludedTypeLocator.yml) documentation.